Our Vision is to become a culture in which justice is equated with humanitarian values and not punishment.

 Our Mission is to end mass incarceration and excessive punishment in Pennsylvania, and restore community for our incarcerated and returning citizens, by:

-Our meetings in 2021 are usually on 1st and 3rd Thursdays each month, 7:00pm via Zoom, but check our calendar for updates or exceptions, or register to get on our email list, or contact us for further information.
+Our meetings are usually on 1st and 3rd Thursdays each month, 7:00pm via Zoom, but check our calendar for updates or exceptions, or register to get on our email list, or contact us for further information.

 Sponsored by POWER Lehigh Valley, and partner organizations.

 - Reducing the use of jails as the only recourse for offenders

 - Building political will for criminal justice reform

 Lehigh Valley - It's Time to End Mass Incarceration